-More About Soft Tissue Injuries Attorneys in St. Louis, MO
+More About Soft Tissue Injuries Attorneys in St. Louis

-Christopher R. Dixon and the Dixon Injury Firm excel at soft tissue injuries and other personal and workplace accidents.
+Christopher R. Dixon and The Dixon Injury Firm excel at soft tissue injuries and other personal and workplace accidents.
 Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris understands how difficult these types of cases are for people.
-To help lower financial stress, Dixon Injury Firm make things easier by offering a contingency payment plan.
+To help lower financial stress, The Dixon Injury Firm makes things easier by offering a contingency payment plan.
 This allows you to pay only if the case is won.
-Dixon’s legal counsel is free until then.
+Our legal counsel is free until then.